 If the nature of your disability/medical condition is such that it does not require adaptations to be made to the accommodation, you will be able to book your room online using the university’s online booking system.
-Examples are:

 - Being on a particular floor

 - Having a fridge in your room for medical purposes (when you book you will have an option to request one – subject to receipt of sufficient medical evidence)